farkasf/override/level04/walkthrough.md

 ## methodology
 - ret2libc attack

-The `gets` function is vulnerable to a buffer overflow, which allows us to perform a ret2libc attack.
-Calculating the offset is tricky because a child process is created in the `main` function, and there’s no way for a segmentation fault to occur since the parent process is still waiting.
-However, we can bypass this issue with the following steps:
+The `gets` function is vulnerable to buffer overflow, enabling a ret2libc attack.
+Calculating the offset is challenging because a child process is created in the `main` function, preventing a segmentation fault from occurring, as the parent process remains in a waiting state.
+However, we can overcome this issue by following the child process after a `fork()` system call, rather than the parent process:

 ``` shell
 (gdb) set follow-fork-mode child
 (gdb) r